 Monastery church of St. John the Baptist and John the Evangelist was built as a brick, five-bay, aisleless structure with a pentagonal ended presbyterial part which was not externally separated from the nave, with a slender tower built in half into the first bay, and from the south with a porch at the eastern bay of the nave.
 Its length has reached 27.5 meters, width is 9.2 meters and the height of the interior is 18 meters.
 The church was reinforced with external buttresses, with the one buttress on the north side replaced by a staircase turret adjacent to the chapel, probably transformed from the tower of the town walls.
 The western façade was decorated with a Gothic gable with shallow niches and not too prominent pinnacles.

-The monastery complex in its present form occupies a buildings and a large garden adjacent to the north-west corner of the city walls.
+The nunnery complex in its present form occupies a buildings and a large garden adjacent to the north-west corner of the city walls.
 Along their northern line there is a church, whose extension is the preserved northern wing and the Mestwin Tower.
 Also, two short wings at the southern facade of the church have medieval origin, while the buildings along the street bend come from the 19th century or have been thoroughly transformed.

 The original slenderness of the church is ruined by early modern additions, especially in the southern part.
 The eastern closure of the church has kept the most original character.
 It is also worth paying attention to the two bricked-up windows in the north wall, because the brickwork saved original tracery with a trefoil and quatrefoil composition.